THE RIDE TO FIGHT MS | SUNDAY 11 JUNE | 10KM | 25KM | 50KM | 100KM | 130KM

 Is it a race?

-No!
 The MS Brissie to the Bay bike ride is a mass participation ride to raise funds for people living with MS. There are no pace setters or prizes for finishing first and competition of any sort is strongly discouraged for safety reasons.
-Please ride safely and ensure everyone has a safe, fun and enjoyable ride.

 Is there a minimum age requirement?